 Langerhans Cells: Found mainly in the Epidermis (also the upper part of the dermis) and are cells involved in immune function.
 They detect foreign cells such as bacteria and other antigens.

 Pigment is normally caused by melanin.

-Increased melanin in the dermis taken up by melanophages: Lichen planus like keratosis (LPLK) – these lesions look like flat pink or grey lesions.
+Melanin taken up by melanophages in the dermis is found in Lichen planus like keratosis (LPLK) – these lesions look like flat pink or grey lesions.

 Some other Terms used in skin cancer pathology reports

-Acanthosis = Thickened Epidermis eg. Clear Cell Acanthoma / Large Cell Acanthoma
+Acanthosis describes thickened Epidermis eg. Clear Cell Acanthoma / Large Cell Acanthoma.

-Parakeratosis = nuclei are retained in the keratinocytes of the upper epidermal layer called the stratum corneum
+Parakeratosis describes nuclei that are retained in the keratinocytes of the Stratum Corneum.